US/Canada to Myanmar 40–80% OFF

 • Stopover perks: Modern terminal with premium lounge access

-• Visa requirements: Australia/New Zealand passports generally get visa-free short stays
+• Visa requirements: North America passports transit airside visa-free

 Singapore SIN